-Russell McGilton takes a unique flight with the last of the wilds predators.
+Russell McGilton takes a unique flight with the last of the avian predators.

 (A version of this article appeared in The Australian, 2009)

 If ever a vulture was to have a name it surely would be called Kevin.
-An Egyptian vulture (neophron percnopterus), Kevin was bald, unkempt and wore only brown plumes.
-His sharp upturned beak gave him a deeply disappointed grimace as if he was all too painfully aware of the ruffled form his soul had taken.
+As an Egyptian vulture (neophron percnopterus), Kevin was bald, unkempt and wore only brown plumes.
+His sharp upturned beak gave him a deeply disappointed grimace as if he was all too painfully aware of the ruffled form.

 ‘We named him after one of our clients,’ Kevin’s handler, Scott Mason, said in his cheery East London accent while holding Kevin on his arm as our taxi lurched around a bend.

 We were heading out of the tourist lake town of Pokhara, Nepal, a popular spot for trekkers to either stock up on supplies or cool their heels from the days of trekking the Annapurna mountain range.
 Our destination was 1500 metres further up to the small hillside town of Sarangkot where we would both jump off the side of a mountain while Kevin would chase after us.
-Oh, this also involved strapping on paragliding equipment, hence the sport is called ‘parahawking’ (‘paravulturing’ doesn’t quite seem to work for some reason), a rather new sport started by Scott after holidaying in here in 2001.
+Oh, this also involved strapping on paragliding equipment, hence the sport is called ‘parahawking’ (‘paravulturing’ doesn’t quite have the same ring to it), a relatively new sport started by Scott after holidaying here in 2001.

 ‘I saw all these kites, eagles and hawks around me on my glides,’ Scot told me, ‘And thought it made perfect sense that if you’re going to fly like a bird you should at least follow them.
 And being a falconer I decided I could learn to fly from Adam Hill, my paraglider flight instructor, and teach him falconry in return.’